elbadawyhm-source/deHemmat/README.md

 % CaCO? = (1.071 / 2.00) × 100 = 53.6%

-Chapter 7: Sources of Error and How to Minimize Them
+7: Sources of Error and How to Minimize Them

 7.1 Types of Experimental Error
 Error Type